franklinho/NYTimesArticleSearch/README.md

     * :white_check_mark: Bonus: For different news articles that only have text or only have images, use Heterogenous Layouts with RecyclerView.
 (2 points)
     * :white_check_mark: Bonus: Apply the popular ButterKnife annotation library to reduce view boilerplate.
 (1 point)
     * :white_check_mark: Bonus: Use Parcelable instead of Serializable using the popular Parceler library.
 (1 point)
-    * :white_large_square: Bonus: Leverage the popular GSON library to streamline the parsing of JSON data.
+    * :white_check_mark: Bonus: Leverage the popular GSON library to streamline the parsing of JSON data.
 (1 point)
     * :white_check_mark: Bonus: Replace Picasso with Glide for more efficient image rendering.
 (1 point)
   * The additional user stores were implemented:
     * Added hiding to the toolbar when scrolling